Norman Ohler

 Author of Blitzed & Tripped

-“Tripped – Nazi Germany, the CIA, and the Dawn of the Psychedelic Age” is also based on extensive archival research on both sides of the Atlantic: a wild, unconventional postwar history with a personal angle, telling how microdoses of psychedelics are helping Norman’s mother who suffers from Alzheimer’s.
+He recently appeared with his new non-fiction book “Tripped – Nazi Germany, the CIA, and the Dawn of the Psychedelic Age“ on Joe Rogan’s Podcast which received over 1 Million views in its first ten days.
+It is based on extensive archival research on both sides of the Atlantic: a wild, unconventional postwar history with a personal angle, telling how microdoses of psychedelics are helping Norman’s mother who suffers from Alzheimer’s.

+Blitzed: Drugs in the Third Reich is an explosive true story which uncovers an untold aspect of what fuelled the Nazi war machine during World War II.
 Revealing the close relationship and hidden connections between the Nazis, and the early days of drug prohibition in America, the author shares how this secret history held back therapeutic research for decades and became the foundation of America’s unsuccessful War on Drugs.

 Berlin 1945.
 Following the fall of the Third Reich, drug use—long kept under control by the Nazis’ strict anti-drug laws—is rampant throughout the city.
 Split into four sectors, Berlin’s drug policies are being enforced under the individual jurisdictions of each allied power—the Soviet Union, Britain, France, and the US.
 In the American zone, Arthur J. Giuliani of the nascent Federal Bureau of Narcotics is tasked with learning about the Nazis’ anti-drug laws and bringing home anything that might prove “useful” to the United States.